Acetaminophen / Butalbital / Caffeine / Codeine Dosage

 Liver Dose Adjustments

-Safety and effectiveness have not been established in pediatric patients.
+Safety and efficacy have not been established in patients younger than 18 years.

 Data not available